ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Path to Active

-Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging the difficulty of members in the Cardano community in general to make decisions motivated by values that are not numeric, the current CIP proposes submitting a Cardano governance action to buy time for Cardano by reducing rewards about 50 percent as soon as possible in order to conserve the ADA reserves currently subsidizing the staking reward system unsustainably.
+Comparing long- and short-term benefits as well as costs (Hardin & Steinberger, 2013) while acknowledging the difficulty of members in the Cardano community generally to make decisions motivated by values that are not numeric, the current CIP proposes submitting a Cardano governance action to buy time for Cardano by reducing rewards about 50 percent as soon as possible in order to conserve the ADA reserves currently subsidizing the staking reward system unsustainably.

 ## References